allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 What will be printed when you call `inc(1)`?
 Well, in Kotlin, method arguments are values, so you can’t change the `num` argument.
-That’s good language design because you shouldn’t change method arguments...
+That’s good language design because you shouldn’t change method arguments.
 But you can define another variable with the same name and initialize it to whatever you wish.
 Now you have two variables named `num` in the method level scope.
-Of course, you can access the only one (the latter), so effectively, the value of the `num` is changed.
+Of course, you can access only the one `num` at a time, so effectively, the value of the `num` is changed.
 Checkmate.

 In the `if` body, you can add another `num`, which is less shocking